JacobMcAuley/critical-fumble/README.md

 # Donations
 If you liked this project and want to support future ones, consider donating!
-This module and all previous and future modules, as always, will be free to use an download.
+This module and all previous and future modules, as always, will be free to use and download.
 Any donations are warmly received and appreciated!
 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=723SW7WMD8YR6&item_name=Thank+you+for+your+tip%21&currency_code=USD&source=url)